thiagokokada/zit/README.md

     zit-in "https://github.com/clvv/fasd" "fasd"
     export PATH="${ZIT_MODULES_PATH}/fasd:${PATH}"

-### How can I use Zit to manage local plugins?

-Passing the last parameter as `0` to `zit-load` does the trick:

-    zit-load ".local-plugin" "local.zsh" 0 # disables upgrade

-This will load a local plugin from `~/.local-plugin` directory named `local.zsh` and disables upgrade for this module, so `zit-update` does not try to update it.

 ### How can I force a specific version of module in Zit?

-Both `zit-install-load` and `zit-install` also supports last parameter `0` to disable upgrading:
+Both `zit-install` and `zit-install-load` supports passing the a last parameter to enable/disable upgrade.
+Pass `1` to enable (default) and pass `0` to disable upgrade in a specific module.
+For example:

     zit-install "https://github.com/Eriner/zim/" ".zim" 0
     zit-install-load "https://github.com/Eriner/zim/" ".zim" "init.zsh" 0